Log in

 What medical conditions qualify for a Medical Marijuana Card in North Carolina?

-There is no medical marijuana program as of yet in North Carolina.
-However, the North Carolina Epilepsy Alternative Treatment Act (House Bill 766) allows those with intractable epilepsy to legally use low-THC cannabis extracts (less than 0.9% THC, at least 5% CBD) to treat their condition.
+The North Carolina Epilepsy Alternative Treatment Act (House Bill 766) allows those with intractable epilepsy to legally use low-THC cannabis extracts (less than 0.9% THC, at least 5% CBD) to treat their condition.
+The Eastern Board of Cherokee Indians Cannabis Control Board recognizes the following qualifying conditions:

 What do I need to know about applying for my Medical Cannabis Card in North Carolina online?